 So, why eat butter?

 Butter from grass fed cows has an Omega 6 to 3 ratio of 1:1.
 And, the ratio in butter from grain fed cows is upwards of 10:1.
 Now, you see that eating butter from grain-fed cows is actually detrimental to your health, BUT eating butter from grass-fed cows is actually beneficial to your health.
 AHA!

-> Take home: Eat grass-fed butter!
+Take home: Eat grass-fed butter!
 I recommend consuming about 4 tablespoons per week.
 It tastes so damn good and is a major source of disease fighting nutrients.
 Don’t be afraid to put a pat of butter on your sweet potato or to cook with it.
-And, definitely don’t cook with Omega 6-heavy vegetable oils like corn, soy, safflower or canola oil (read this blog I wrote a while back on the best oils to cook with).
+And, definitely don’t cook with Omega 6-heavy vegetable oils like corn, soy, safflower or canola oil.

-> The best store-bought brands of grass-fed or pastured butter are Kerrygold and Organic Valley.
+The best store-bought brands of grass-fed or pastured butter are Kerrygold and Organic Valley.

 Also, most local farmer’s markets will carry some awesome butter from grass-fed cows.
 Yum!

 **For all those who have dairy allergies or have children who have dairy allergies, cook with organic Ghee.
 Ghee is clarified butter and is dairy free.
 My favorite brand is Purity Farms.

 Aimee E. Raupp is a women’s health and fertility expert, author, and founder of the Aimee Raupp Wellness & Fertility Center.
 Her focus is improving health and beauty, preventing disease, and increasing fertility among women whose health and wellness are challenged by the demands of Western culture.
 Aimee launched her new fertility-friendly beauty product line in Winter 2013.
 Find Aimee on Facebook and Twitter @aimeeraupp.